mattpitkin/samplers-demo/content/pages/index.md

 here.

-Also deserving thanks are: [Chris Pankow](https://github.com/cpankow) for spotting and fixing many typos and adding useful information to the emcee section of the sampler demonstration page.
+Also deserving thanks are: [Chris Pankow](https://github.com/cpankow) for spotting and fixing many typos and adding useful information to the emcee section of the sampler demonstration page; and, [João Faria](https://github.com/j-faria) for spotting a problem with the DNest4 example and suggesting a fix.

 ### The author